bire5/Trivia/frontend/README.md

 {
   "questions": [
     {
-      "id": 1,
+       "answer": "Agra",
-      "question": "This is a question",
+      "category": 3,
-      "answer": "This is an answer",
+      "difficulty": 2,
-      "difficulty": 5,
+      "id": 15,
-      "category": 4
+      "question": "The Taj Mahal is located in which Indian city?"
     }
   ],
   "totalQuestions": 100,